 Among the numerous other events will be Florence Koehler and her marionettes, who come to the Inn for a performance on the evening of Nov.
-18. Their previous engagement here was pronounced by all a great
+18. There previous engagement here was pronounced by all a great success, and many new features have been added.

-The well-known lecturer, Arthur Delroy, gives his entertainment, "A Psychic Melange," on Nov.
-11, at 8 o'clock, an event which is being looked forward to with keen inter-As a psychologist of wide repute, Mr. Delroy exposes many supposed phenomena, such as mind reading, slate writing, and "How the Girl Floats by Hypnotism."
-Mr. Delroy has appeared at the Lotus Club, Union League and Quill Club of New York, various schools and civic organizations.
+The well-known lecturer, Arthur Delroy, gives his en-tertainment, "A Psychic Melange," on Nov.
+11, at 8 o'clock an event which is being looked forward to with keen interest.
+As a psychologist of wide repute, Mr. Delroy exposes many supposed phenomena, such as mind reading, slate writing, and "How the Girl Floats by Hypnotism."
+Mr Delroy has appeared at the Lotus Club, Union League and Quill Club of New York, various schools and civic organi zations.

-The American Legion has selected the Inn as its head-quarters for its monthly meetings this winter, and the first of these was well attended on the evening of Oct.
-15. The management regrets that the Medical Society could not be accommodated for its meeting on Oct.
-30, as so vention of the Federation of Churches also has been forced this year to meet elsewhere for the same reason. therefore hoped that early reservations for private dances, dinner parties and all other functions be made, as bookings dinner parties and all other functions be made, as bookings for such affairs are exceedingly heavy.
+The American Legion has selected the Inn as its headquarters for its monthly meetings this winter, and the first of these was well attended on the evening of Oct.
+15.

+The management regrets that the Medical Society could not be accommodated for its meeting on Oct.
+30, as smany reservations ahead made this impossible.
+The comvention of the Federation of Churches also has been forced this year to meet elsewhere for the same reason.
+T+ Hz therefore hoped that early reservations for private dances dinner parties and all other functions be made, as booking for such affairs are exceedingly heavy.

-Montague Love, the celebrated motion picture actor, is a resident of the Inn.
-Among other recent arrivals are Mrs. F. M. Gibson, of Tokio; Mr. and Mrs. A. E. Russell, Miss Marion Hollis; Mrs. C. W. Watson, a former guest; Mr. Charles Ostergard; Mrs. Anna K. Clark, of Cincinnati; J. L. Craig, Mrs. J. H. Heath, Jr., and Captain Alexanderson Alexanderson.
+Montague Love, the celebrated motion picture actor, a resident of the Inn.
+Among other recent arrivals are Mrs. F. M. Gibson, of Tokio; Mr. and Mrs. A. E. Russe Miss Marion Hollis; Mrs. C. W. Watson, a former guess Mr. Charles Ostergard; Mrs. Anna K. Clark, of Cincin-nati; J. L. Craig, Mrs. J. H. Heath, Jr., and Captar Alexanderson.